darklaunch/darklaunch.com/blog/2011/06/08/favicon-the-most-correct-compatible-way-to-add-a-favorite-shortcut-icon.md

+# favicon - the most correct & compatible way to add a favorite shortcut icon

 The most compatible way to add a favicon is to use a self-closing link element with the rel property containing the words "shortcut" and "icon".

 ```html